spotlightpa/poor-richard/content/series/the-hidden-tab/_index.md

 image-size = "hidden"
 kicker = "The Hidden Tab"
 title = "The Hidden Tab"
-linktitle = "Taxpayers foot huge bill to run Pa.’s full-time legislature, but are blocked from many details" description = "Taxpayers foot huge bill to run Pa.’s full-time legislature, but are blocked from many details"
+linktitle = "Taxpayers foot huge bill to run Pa.’s full-time legislature, but are blocked from many details." description = "Taxpayers foot huge bill to run Pa.’s full-time legislature, but are blocked from many details."
 +++